JonUdell/xmlui-mastodon/pages/ProjectLog.md

 The 100% width is still required, though.
 Why?

 > By default, a Stack (and its variants like HStack, CHStack) only grows as large as its children.
-It does not automatically expand to fill its parent’s width or height.
+It does not automatically expand to fill its parent's width or height.
 This is why, if you want to center content (like an icon) within the full width of a parent, you must explicitly set width="100%" on the stack.

 Why not default to 100%?